Mixpanel Pricing 2026: Free to 1M Events, Growth from $0.28/1K — What You Actually Pay

 The mistake is assuming Free, Growth, and Enterprise are cleanly separated by company size.
 They’re not.
 They’re separated by how much behavioral data you generate, how many advanced controls you need, and how much governance your org demands.

-Free works for early-stage products, side projects, and teams with disciplined event design.
-Growth is where most serious SaaS teams land once they need more volume, longer retention, better collaboration, or more operational reliability.
-Enterprise is less about “we are big” and more about procurement, security, support, and control.
+Free works for early-stage products, side projects, and teams with disciplined event design because the first 1M monthly events cost $0.
+Growth is where most serious SaaS teams land once they move past that threshold or need unlimited reports, and Enterprise is less about “we are big” and more about procurement, security, support, and control.

 I’ve seen this go sideways in a B2B SaaS team of 18 PMs, designers, and analysts.
 They instrumented every click in a new onboarding flow, added verbose mobile events, and kept duplicate event names during a messy migration.
 Their analytics got richer, but their bill effectively reflected sloppy taxonomy as much as real product usage.
 The learning was brutal and simple: bad instrumentation is a pricing problem, not just a data quality problem.